 As diverse devices are getting smarter and more connected, there is a strong need for a software platform for integrated services with connected products.
 Tizen is designed for this and has been evolving to connect everything.
 To support different types of devices with a seamless user experience, Tizen categorizes the features and functions as profiles.
-There are currently 4 profiles available, and the number keeps growing as more products are included in the ecosystem.
-In the near future, lots of Internet-connected devices are anticipated to be on the market and IoT services are expected to pervade everyone’s daily life.
+There are currently 4 profiles available - IoT, TV, Mobile, and Wearable.
+For the IoT profile, Tizen supports both headed and headless products.
+In the near future, lots of internet connected devices are anticipated to be on the market and IoT services are expected to pervade everyone’s daily life.
 Tizen is moving forward to the future of everything connected.

 Figure: Connecting different devices

 Openness, optimization, and opportunities

 Tizen is a Linux-based, open source software platform.
 Anyone can contribute and freely develop the system software and applications, which is beneficial for both device manufacturers and application developers.
 Furthermore, by supporting web applications with open web technologies, Tizen provides developers flexibility and extensibility.
 Based on the open ecosystem, the user can expect various experiences from Tizen devices and services.
 With its openness, Tizen can pursue continuing progress and expand the ecosystem.

 Tizen is built to work on diverse devices, and profiles are defined accordingly.
 Currently, four profiles are supported: